Proposed Hoboken Food Hall Voted Down by Zoning Board

 hoboken food hall

-According to the plans, there will be 15 retail spaces plus an open space with room for kiosks.
-The food hall will have a second-floor seating area.
+The plans included 15 retail spaces, plus an open space with room for kiosks, as well as a second-floor seating area.
 Gary said that the size of the kiosks makes for a great venue for a business owner who is just getting started.
-“It will have an incubator feel, because the start-up costs for a kiosk are much lower than a traditional storefront,” he said.
+“It will have an incubator feel, because the start-up costs for a kiosk are much lower than a traditional storefront,” he previously said.
 “Everything will be plug and play for the vendor to come in.
 Between that plus the amazing location and the marketing that will be done on behalf of the food hall, the kiosks will be an exciting place for businesses to grow.”

 food hall mezzanine